-In jurisdictions that use opscans and Automarks, voters can make sure their votes are accurately recorded simply by following instructions carefully and inspecting their ballot closely before they insert it into the opscan machine.
+In jurisdictions that use paper-ballot systems, voters can make sure their votes are accurately recorded simply by following instructions carefully and inspecting their ballot closely before they insert it into the opscan.

-In jurisdictions that use DREs, voters do not mark ballots by hand, but rely on the voting machines to create a "voter-verifiable paper trail" that contains a printed record of every ballot cast.
+In jurisdictions that use DREs, voters must rely on the voting machines to create a "voter-verifiable paper trail" (VVPAT) that contains a printed record of every ballot cast.

-When it's printed correctly, this record can be used to check the accuracy of the electronically tabulated totals.
+When it's printed correctly, the VVPAT can be used to check the accuracy of the electronically tabulated totals.
 However, with DREs, certain malfunctions (whether accidental or deliberate) can eliminate any true record of the voter's intent.

 Poll workers must be vigilant to ensure the DRE paper trail is created.
 During Election Day the paper might jam or tear.
 It might print illegibly or not at all if the wrong type of paper is used, if the paper was loaded incorrectly, or if the printing mechanism malfunctions in some other way.
-Voters cannot be counted on to report these problems to poll workers promptly.
+Voters do not always notice or report these problems to poll workers promptly.
 The machines retain an electronic 'cast vote record,' which allows a paper trail to be reprinted if the paper trail was not printing on Election Day, but the reprinted trail is not a valid record for recount or audit, because the voters had no chance to verify it.

 Poll workers need continuously to remind voters to check the paper trail before casting their votes, and to take any reports of errors seriously.

 Because of these additional risks with DREs, the Wisconsin Election Integrity Action recommends that jurisdictions purchase only opscan systems for use with voter-marked paper ballots.